jorbush/emotion-detector/README.md

 - Real-time emotion detection using face-api.js
 - ASCII robot face that mimics the user's emotional state
-- Dark/light theme toggle
+- Uses a voice synthesizer to tell the detected emotion
-- Theme preference saved in local storage
+- Dark/light theme

 ## Technologies Used